-Ticonderoga Revitalization Alliance, Inc. is a not-for-profit, local development corporation whose mission is to restore economic prosperity in the Ticonderoga, New York region by serving as a clearinghouse for innovative ideas and a catalyst for public-private partnerships and investment opportunities.
-The Organization is a component unit of the Town of Ticonderoga.
-Due to this relationship and because the Organization's sole member is the Town of Ticonderoga, these financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental units.
+Ticonderoga Revitalization Alliance, Inc. is a not-for-profit, local development corporation whose mission is to restore economic prosperity in the Ticonderoga, New York region by serving as a catalyst for innovative ideas and resources, and for public-private partnerships and investment opportunities.
+The Organization is a component unit of the Town of Ticonderoga, New York (the Town).
+Due to this relationship and because the Organization's sole member is the Town of Ticonderoga, New York, these financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental units.